Please note: Unless otherwise stated below, all applications close at midday (UK time) on the given date.

 Academic and research

-- Senior Project Manager (What Works Hub for Global Education) – apply by Monday 26 June 2023.
+- Monitoring, Evaluation, and Learning (MEL) Manager (What Works Hub for Global Education) – apply by Monday 11 March 2024

 The University of Oxford takes seriously its responsibilities under the General Data Protection Regulation (GDPR) and associated data protection legislation.
 Please refer to the University of Oxford job applicant privacy notice for details of our approach to processing your data.